Premiums and payment FAQs

 What is transition funding?

 Transition funding is a provision we created to cover the costs associated with transitioning businesses smoothly to our rate-setting model implemented in 2020.
-Transition funding no longer applies in 2024 and will appear as zero on your extended rate statement.
+Transition funding doesn’t apply after 2023, and it will appear as zero on your extended rate statement in the years following.

 Can I get a detailed breakdown of how my premium rate was set?